 Squats for Weight Loss – Introduction

-Can you squat to lose weight?
+Can you squat to lose weight and change your body from fat to fit?

 The answer is an emphatic yes.